Select your language

 These guidelines are based on the COPE's practice guidelines for journal reviewers.

-An Editor evaluates the submitted papers on prequalification step for suitability of further review process.
+An Editor evaluates the submitted papers on the prequalification step for suitability of further review process.
 The peer reviewers should examine the manuscript and return it with their recommendation to the Editor as soon as possible, preferably no later than 3 weeks.
-If one of peer reviewers recommends rejection, the Editor asks a third reviewer to decide the acceptance or rejection of the paper.
+If one of the peer reviewers recommends rejection, the Editor asks a third reviewer to decide the acceptance or rejection of the paper.

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editor.